0x416c6578/0x416c6578.github.io/posts/010-Decoding-Serial-Data.md

 </figure>

 - As we can see, the 4th byte jumps up to `24`, when the other packets had it hovering around `13` to `15`
+- Some experimentation also indicated that the magnitude of that value is proportional to the speed of the spinning assembly; a faster speed results in a lower value

 <figure>
 <img width="300" src="../Images/lightBlockerThings.png" alt="" style="border:1px solid black;"/>